MarcMcIntosh/free-code-camp-projects/README.md

 Add google search API_KEY and CSE_ID to .env for the image-search program

 #### Development

-Run in development with hot module reloading with `npm start`
+A couchdb or pouchdb-server service should be avaible at http://127.0.0.1:5984 Run in development with hot module reloading with `npm start`

 #### Production